 By utilizing advanced control strategies such as a countdown timer, external sensors (e.g. of infra-red remote usage and/or occupancy sensors, true RMS (Root Mean Square) power sensing; both active power loads and standby power loads of controlled devices are managed by Tier 2 AV APS devices.
 Monitoring and controlling both active and standby power loads of controlled devices will reduce the overall load of a centralized group of electrical equipment (i.e. the home entertainment center).
 This more intelligent sensing and control process has been demonstrated to deliver increased energy savings and demand reduction compared with ‘Tier 1 Advanced Power Strips’.

-The Tier 2 APS market is a relatively new and developing one.
-With several new Tier 2 APS products coming to market, it is important that energy savings are clearly demonstrated through independent field trials.
-The IL Technical Advisory Committee have developed a protocol whereby product manufacturers must submit independent field trial evidence of the Energy Reduction Percentage of their particular product either to the TRM Administrator for consideration during the TRM update process (August – December), or engage with a Program Administrator’s independent evaluation team to review at other times.
-The product will be assigned a Product Class (A-H) corresponding to the proven savings and all products in a class will claim consistent savings.
-The IL TRM Administrator will maintain a list of eligible product and class on the IL TRM Sharepoint site.
-If a mid-year review has taken place, supporting information should be posted on the Sharepoint site such that other program administrators can review.

-Due to the inherent variance day to day and week to week for hours of use of AV systems, it is critical that field trial studies effectively address the variability in usage patterns.
-There is significant discussion in the EM&V and academic domain on the optimal methodology for controlling for these factors and in submitting evidence of energy savings, it is critical that it is demonstrated that these issues are adequately addressed.

 This measure was developed to be applicable to the following program types: DI.
 If applied to other program delivery types, the installation characteristics including the number of AV devices under control and an appropriate in service rate should be verified through evaluation.

 Current evaluation is limited to Direct Install applications.
 Through a Direct Install program it can be assured that the APS is appropriately set up and the customer is knowledgeable about its function and benefit.
 It is encouraged that additional implementation strategies are evaluated to provide an indication of whether the units are appropriately set up, used with AV equipment and that the customer is knowledgeable about its function and benefit.
 This will then facilitate a basis for broadening out the deployment methods of the APS technology category beyond Direct Install.